akshatamohanty/akshatamohanty.github.io/blog/_posts/2022-07-26-startup-engineer-0.md

 Four years back, I moved from `#research` into `#tech`.
 And the decision to not join a startup was deliberate.

-The pace, growth and autocracy of a startup appealed to my nature.
+The pace, growth and autonomy in a startup appealed to my nature.
 However, startups work fast.
 And working fast comes with trade-offs.
 I wanted to know the trade-offs.

 So I took my time to learn from established large-scale systems, observe "best practices" at work and train with expert mentors and colleagues.
-And finally, a year back - I joined a startup.
+Finally, a year back - I joined a startup.

-This series has been a year overdue.
+This series has been long overdue.

 But nevertheless, here I am, hoping to capture the engineering perspective of building an early-stage startup from scratch.
-There'll be war and horror stories, hacks, errors and mysteries or just cool bits of technology.
-Honestly, this mostly serves as my personal technical retrospective.
+There'll be war stories, hacks, errors, mysteries or just cool bits of technology.
+Honestly, this is mostly my personal technical retrospective as I navigate the unknown.

-So without much ado, here's the first one:
+So without much ado, here's my first:

 ## Know your user.